JohnyForElectric/ID.4/Driver Window Controls Haptic Feedback.md

 ## Challenges
 1. The REAR soft button can't be located easilly without looking.
 There is no "dot or mark" that can be felt with a finger to locate it more easilly
 2. There is no haptic feedback in case the button is activated indicating the mode selected REAR/ALL modes
-     - There is a small "chime" in the speakers once the mode is changed, but it's not too obvious and can be easily missed (in addition it relies on a different sense /hearing/ in the body than the one initiating the action /touch/, so it is easy to miss)
+     - There is a small "chime" in the speakers once the mode is changed, but it's not too obvious and can be easily missed
-     - Furthermore to activate the button with a finger, the finger must cover the button with th elight light that indicates mode selected.
-It’s not possible to even see the mode it entered, unless the finger is lifted.
+     - Furthermore to activate the button with a finger, the finger must cover the button and the miode light indicator.
+As such it’s not possible to  see the mode it entered, unless the finger is lifted.
 That only means more distraction from driving.

 ## Solution to challenge #1 - "locating the button"
 ...is to e.g. add two self-adhesive pads to help easily locate the touch sensitive area without looking at the location.\